 Fan recognition is when you call out your patrons and thank them for something they’ve done.

 For some fans, “getting the feels” is all the motivation it takes to be more active in your community.
 There are so many ways for you to recognize fans who have made your creator business possible (beyond a regular dose of saying ‘Thank you!’).
 If you’re a musician, you might list high-paying patrons on your CD sleeve.

 Other creators like Suede find ways to feature patron names creatively so that viewers stay for the end of each episode.

 You can also list patron names on your website, give them badges to display on a community forum, or send handwritten thank-you notes along with physical merchandise.
 Some creators give a printable ‘Certificate of Appreciation’ for supporters at a certain benefit tier.
 The best part?
 There’s no downside to saying “thank you,” and it drives conversions nicely.

 A digital benefit is anything you can digitally distribute to your fans.

 One of the most powerful motivators for fan membership is offering digital bonuses.
 Think about what you do regularly.
 Is there a way for you to create ‘bonus’ content that…

 Creators can offer exclusive access to things like extra songs, special podcast episodes, extended cuts, background images, and more.
 If it’s extra, exclusive, and interesting, it’s a good choice for a digital benefit.

 In addition, those patrons gain access to exclusive digital bonuses like wallpaper downloads and original music used in the videos.
 Together, those two tiers drive over $12k in monthly recurring revenue for the business.

 Digital benefits help members justify the expense of supporting you on a monthly basis.
 They are well-aligned to the way people today consume content.

 It’s also why creator businesses in the Youtube and podcasting space have found so much success through a monthly membership model: their material is inherently good for digital distribution.
 But you don’t have to create videos or podcasts to offer digital benefits.
 Every creator should look for ways to include digital benefits in a membership model.
 Why?
 It drives membership.

-And it’s why 35.9% of benefits offered on Patreon are bonus or exclusive content.
+That's why 35.9% of benefits offered on Patreon are bonus or exclusive content.

 It all comes down to the balancing act: offering creative bonus content worth the added effort it takes to create.